NathanDraco22/zaptools-python/README.md

 await WebSocketConnection.close() # Close the websocket connection
 ```
-> Coroutines must be awaits
+> Coroutines need to be awaited.

 ### Events